reecey22/BMI-500_FALL23_SEIRModel/README.md

 # BMI-500_FALL23_SEIRModel

 Disclaimer:
-The code in this repository was Developed with assistance from ChatGPT by OpenAI GPT-3.5 architecture was used for guidance in designing and implementing certain aspects of this code.
+Developed with assistance from ChatGPT by OpenAI:
+GPT-3.5 architecture was used for guidance in designing and implementing certain aspects of this code.
 OpenAI ChatGPT: https://www.openai.com